Prasannalakshmiganesan/EX-3-SubQueries-Views-and-Joins/EX3.md

 ![image](https://github.com/Prasannalakshmiganesan/EX-3-SubQueries-Views-and-Joins/assets/118610231/d69913e3-3e30-4287-9fa4-0c9e8010a49f)

-## OUTPUT :
+## RESULT :
-The outputs are successfully displayed in Oracle.
+The outputs for the views and joins are successfully displayed in Oracle.